 - SQL query to get event receiver information

 - PowerShell script to remove event receiver

-Even though we get some error during the database upgrade we may ignore them, as this is generally common behavior in migration project.
+Even though we get some error during the database upgrade we may ignore them, as this is a generally common behavior in a migration project.

-For cleaning up the the features you may use the below PowerShell script(available in the below link):
+For cleaning up the features you may use the below PowerShell script(available in the below link):